plasmadancom/CTRL-HAT/README.md

 </p>

 To use with Arduino or any other 5V device the 3V3 jumper must be moved to 5V.
 Use the SDA &amp; SDL breakout pins for I2C communication.

+## PoE Pins

+The 4-pin PoE header introduced on Raspberry Pi 3B+ &amp; Raspberry Pi 4 does not foul CTRL HAT, however care must be taken to maximise clearance.
+This is especially important when using mains voltage with CTRL HAT, mains voltage can jump!

+There are number of solutions:

+1. Separate CTRL HAT from Raspberry Pi, try our [HAT RACK](https://plasmadan.com/hatrack) boards!
+2. Use an elevated socket, eg Samtec ESQ-120-12-L-D ([available here](https://www.toby.co.uk/board-to-board-pcb-connectors/254mm-sockets/esq-samtec-254mm-elevated-dual-row-socket-strip-2.29mm-contact-11.05mm-profile-12/ESQ-120-12-L-D/))
+3. Add a suitable insulating material over the PoE pins
+4. Use a PoE HAT with CTRL HAT
+5. Remove the PoE pins from the Raspberry Pi (not always ideal)
+6. Simply don't use relay CH0

 ## Mechanical